Sobhy-Abdelhakam/Sobhy-Abdelhakam/README.md

 </p>

 - 👋 Hi, I’m @Sobhy-Abdelhakam
+- 🏫 I am a `CSE Fresh Graduate` at [Faculty of Engineering, Al-Azhar University](https://eng-azhar.net).
+- 🧑‍💻 I am a Software Engineer (Android Engineer).
-- 👀 I’m interested in android development
+- 👀 I’m interested in learning new technologies in Android development
-- 🌱 I’m currently learning Android Applications Developing
 - 💞️ I’m looking to collaborate on teamwork and love building apps

 ### Connect with Me: